WarningfromFBI/pymatgen_materials_project_api_miner/README.md

 ## database_reader_functions
 compilation of functions designed to read data from the databases mined by the api-miners
 materials_project_reader:  reads .json formatted text files
-NOTE that a structure base reader isn't included.
-Since the contents of the structure base are just pickled python objects
+Since the contents of the structure base are just pickled python objects,  structure_base_reader is just  pickle.loads(file)
-simple object, pickle.loads(file) is sufficient

 ## csv_processed_datasets
-csv is important because ONLY csv files
+csv is important because ONLY csv files are allowed three files in fact are stored here
+- training/test labels
+- training/test features
+- deployment features (sometimes called prediction set) these files should be transferred to the battery machine learning repo for further analysis.
+This is the FINAL PRODUCT OF THE PYMATGEN API MINER

+## data dump
-we include a folder called data-dump where I usually put in all the .csv files which are successfully mined from the data-miner these files should be transferred to the battery machine learning repo for further analysis. we want to keep things as compartmentalized as possible
+we include a folder called data-dump where all raw .csv files which are successfully mined from the data-miner

 ## FeatureLabelMining
 Idea to have separate scripts for different features is simple.
 First, we can classify different features